 Some users say copper stops nighttime stuffiness if they use it just before bed.
 One man said, “Best sleep I’ve had in years.”

 How big is it?
 It is about 5 inches long total, 3.5 inches in the handle and 1.5 inch in the stem and tip.
 It is just under an inch wide and 3/16 of an inch thick in most of it, 1/4 inch in the tip.
 It weights about 2.3 ounces.
-People are sometimes surprised that it seems heavy for something so small.
+People sometimes are surprised that it seems heavy for something so small.
 That’s because it is pure copper, which is denser and heavier than steel.

 How far does it go into your nose?
 As far as possible without discomfort.
 Push it very gently along the bottom of your nostril.
 It is easy to feel if you start to push too far.
 The stem is only about an inch and a half long, so that’s as far as it can reach anyway.
 It does not hurt, so reach as many of the viruses as you can.

 How does the guarantee work?
 Each CopperZap carries a full 90-day money back guarantee.
 You can return it for a full refund including the shipping we charged, if any.
 Our address is on the package it comes in and in the Directions that come with it.

 We hope this return policy will encourage more people to try it.
 But please read the Directions that come with it.
 It works a whole lot better if you follow them.